F0lak/dm_open_ref/ref/notes/projection-matrix.md

-This is the most interesting matrix, since if you use all 4 columns you\'re actually altering an \"axis\" called w.
+This is the most interesting matrix, since if you use all 4 columns you\'re actually altering an "axis" called w.
 This isn\'t a real axis, but is just a number that the resulting vector will be divided by.
                 xx xy xz xw